 Most of the tour’s miles are accounted for in Queens and Brooklyn.
 From the Queensboro Bridge, we looped up to Astoria Park, down through Greenpoint and Williamsburg to Brooklyn Navy Yard and then to Brooklyn Bridge Park, where we boarded the BQE to the Verrazano Bridge.

-Since there are so many riders, it was rare to find yourself with tons of room to cycle.
+Since there were so many riders, it was rare to find yourself with tons of room to cycle.
 I saw several bikers get too close to each other and fall (don’t worry, there are volunteers and medical staff seemingly everywhere along the route, so someone is always close by if needed).
 So when I finally reached the entrance to the wide-open BQE, just below Brooklyn Bridge Park, it felt amazing to pedal as fast as I could down the spacious highway as cars zoomed past across the divide.

 For those of you who think you couldn’t possibly bike 40 miles in a day, I’m telling you that you can!
 Most of the ride is actually quite flat.
 After 10 miles, which took us all the way up Manhattan, through the Bronx and back, I still felt like I had barely started.
 The ascent up the Queensboro Bridge into Queens and that of the Verrazano Bridge were the steepest climbs, but truthfully, the Queensboro Bridge was totally manageable.
 I will admit, the Verrazano Bridge was more difficult: Though not steep, the ascent is a long, gradual push, and since that point is toward the end of the tour, energy levels are low.
-But the bird’s-eye view from the top, all sky and water and a distant Manhattan skyline, will make it all seem worth it.
+But the bird’s-eye view from the top, all sky and water and a distant Manhattan skyline, make it all seem worth it.